-Since 2012 the Napier Initiative has been partnering with the five undergraduate Claremont Colleges to offer intergenerational courses centered on social justice themes and projects.
+Since 2012 the Napier Initiative has been partnering with the five undergraduate Claremont Colleges to offer intergenerational courses related to fostering justice for all people, caring for the earth, or nurturing peace and reconciliation.
 The courses provide a platform for bringing theory and practice together, enrolling undergraduate students with an interest in learning more about justice issues and how to bring their knowledge to bear on making real world change.
 Retirees from Pilgrim Place and local communities may enroll as fully participating co-learners.

 Napier Courses Aim to:

-Maximize the mutually rewarding possibilities unleased by collaborative learning between elders and undergraduates.
+Maximize the mutually rewarding possibilities unleashed by collaborative learning between elders and undergraduates.